History of FC Bayern Munich: Renewed success in the 1980s

 The club was not keen on repeating the disaster of 1991–92, and in the next season Bayern spent the equivalent of €12 million on the new players—Thomas Helmer (€4M), Brazil's captain Jorginho (€2.8M) and Lothar Matthäus (€2M) topped the bill of a list that also included Mehmet Scholl.
-Calming the nerves of the thrifty President Dr. Fritz Scherer, an economics professor at the University of Munich, was the sale of Stefan Effenberg and Brian Laudrup for €8.5 million to Fiorentina.
+Calming the nerves of the thrifty President Dr. Fritz Scherer, an economics professor at LMU Munich, was the sale of Stefan Effenberg and Brian Laudrup for €8.5 million to Fiorentina.
 The rebuilt side came close to winning the title, but just missed out.
 Ribbeck's tactics, which were felt to be overly negative, were blamed for this, and when the following season looked to be going no differently, Beckenbauer dismissed Ribbeck and took control of the team himself.
 An immediate upturn in form saw Bayern take that year's title.

 "Kaiser Franz's" status as a club legend was reinforced, and a few years later he became president, with Giovanni Trapattoni being hired as the first Italian coach in the Bundesliga.
 Trapattoni gained the respect of German pundits, but problems (supposedly caused by Trapattoni having a poor grasp of German) saw the team in disarray.
 After a sixth-place finish, Trapattoni returned to Italy, whereupon Otto Rehhagel was appointed manager with the hope that he could bring the success he had earned with Werder Bremen to a team that was by then often referred to as "FC Hollywood".
 As the team continued to have more impact on the social pages of the tabloids rather than on the pitch, "King Otto's" tenure was cut short due to disagreements with the board, and Beckenbauer steered the club to victory in the 1996 UEFA Cup Final against Bordeaux.
 Zinedine Zidane, Christophe Dugarry and Bixente Lizarazu were outclassed 2–0 and even 3–1 away.
 Jürgen Klinsmann scored a record-breaking 15 goals in Bayern's European campaign that led the team to its first continental trophy in 20 years after eliminating, amongst others, the likes of Benfica, Nottingham Forest and Barcelona.

 In the off-season, Giovanni Trapattoni returned to the team as coach, now with a fluent grasp of German, and rewarded the renewed trust with an immediate championship, followed by league runner-up finish and a cup win the next season, after which he once more returned to Italy.